 b. contempt for the people around them – all those people who are very deeply loved by “The LORD” – the same Lord “My people” are insultingly pretending to worship.
 It’s like 1 John says; “How can you love God whom you cannot see if you do not love your neighbor whom you can see?”The LORD is deeply offended at these very religious people.Being religious does not protect them from being wrong.
 Being Scripture-mentioners does not protect them from being targets of God’s irritation, anger, and threat of judgment.Click To Tweet

-If we see these things, and we don’t say them “out loud”, how will we explain that?
+If we see these things, and we don’t speak up, say them “out loud”, how will we explain that?

 And just who do we expect WILL actually say it?